A medieval must-see by the beaches of Normandy

 {{ticket-block-triple}}

 Between the 11th and 16th centuries, Benedictine monks established themselves on the island and then constructed the abbey we see today, with numerous additions and renovations enhancing it over the years.
+Over the centuries, the abbey continued to expand and it evolved into a significant pilgrimage site and a renowned centre of religious learning.
+We now know the island as Mont Saint-Michel.

-Visitors can explore the island and its stunning abbey, with over 20 rooms accessible to the public.
-Whether you choose to wander independently or join a guided tour, Mont Saint-Michel offers an unforgettable journey through history and natural beauty.
+In 1874, Mont Saint-Michel was designated a historic monument, which further cemented its cultural and historical significance.
+You can explore the island and the abbey, with over 20 rooms accessible to the public.
+Whether you choose to wander independently or join a guided tour, Mont Saint-Michel offers a journey through history and natural beauty.